A transaction is a logical unit of work that comprises one or more SQL

 needs to guarantee data integrity across databases, you should connect to a

 single database and then access additional databases via the Oracle database link

 feature.
 This method gives you the benefit of Oracle’s two-phase commit.
 Consult your Oracle documentation for more information

 about two-phase commit, database links and distributed transactions.

 Transactions apply only to the Data Manipulation Language (DML) portion of the

 SQL language (such as INSERT, UPDATE, and DELETE).
 Transactions do not apply

 to the Data Control Language (DCL) or Data Definition Language (DDL) portions

-(such as CREATE, DROP, ALTER, and so on) of the SQL language.
+(such as CREATE, DROP, ALTER, etc.) of the SQL language.
 DCL and DDL commands

 always force a commit, which in turn commits everything done before them.